- Encourage the use of electronic payment methods (such as: online, card, and smartphone payment options).

 - Consider conducting a complete disinfection of the station in the event that an employee or passenger is confirmed to have Covid-19, and oblige all employees who were in direct contact with the case to self-quarantine [according to the directions of the Ministry of Health].

 While at the station – the staff

-- All staff must wear cloth masks or whatever covers the nose and mouth at all times during work and avoid touching the mouth, nose and eyes while wearing gloves.
+- All staff must wear cloth masks or whatever covers the nose and mouth at all times during work and avoid touching the mouth, nose, and eyes while wearing gloves.

 - Require employees to follow preventative hygiene practices such as: using disinfectants, frequent hand washing, with special consideration to customer service employees.

-- Customer service employees must work from cabins or offices with appropriate distance separating them from passengers (for example: using protective glass barriers).
+- Customer service employees must work from cabins or offices with an appropriate distance separating them from passengers (for example: using protective glass barriers).

 - Reduce the number of field staff, limit the number to those working in basic services and operations only, and encourage work from home.

 - Restrict movement between different work areas without disinfection.